gnomadic/tavern-protocol/docs/README.md

 ## What is the Tavern Protocol?

-The Tavern Protocol serves as a robust foundation for the development and management of blockchain-based games.
-At its core, the protocol provides a set of tools, standards, and best practices designed to empower developers, game creators, and players alike.
+The Tavern Protocol serves as a foundation for the development and management of blockchain-based games.
+At its core, the protocol provides a set of game building blocks and the means to string them together into gameplay.
+Game creators can submit transactions to accomplish all this, and all the information necessary is provided as metadata by the contracts.

 ## Blockchain Gaming for all

 ### Enabling Game Creators

 Game creators play a pivotal role in the ecosystem, shaping the landscape of blockchain gaming with their creativity and vision.
-The Tavern Protocol provides game creators with a versatile toolkit for bringing their ideas to life, offering pre-built and customizable components to streamline the game development process.
+The Tavern Protocol provides game creators with a versatile toolkit for bringing their ideas to life, offering pre-built and customizable components that can be chained together to create unique experiences.

 ### Empowering Players